nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 ## Documentation

+Start from zero hero

+- Learn JavaScript
+- Learn Next.js
+- Launch your SaaS

-Start from zero hero by learning JavaScript then Next.js and launch your SaaS easily, the doc is available on https://nazimboudeffa.gumroad.com
+The doc is available on https://nazimboudeffa.gumroad.com

 ## Donations